Pie Pastry: In

 edges using your fingers.
 Refrigerate

-the pastry, covered with plastic wrap, for about 30 minutes before
+the pastry, covered with plastic wrap, while you make the pecan

 degrees C).
 Place the oven rack in the bottom third of the oven.

-To toast Pecans - Place pecans on a baking
+To toast the pecans.
+Place the pecans on a baking

 fragrant.
 Let cool and then chop coarsely.